ozars/socket-examples/README.md

 ## quote

 A quote server/client implemented on top of TCP.
-Clients connects to server and sends random number of quotes.
+Clients connects to server and sends random number of quotes, waiting some time between sending successive quotes.
+This project uses [Runnable] to utilize threading to handle multiple clients connecting at the same time.

+Wait time (sleeping) between two quotes enables us to observe server's handling of multiple client inputs at the same time using threading.

 Implemented in Java.